asomethings/asomethings/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on company project
+- 🔭 I’m currently working on `nestjs-extended`
 - 🌱 I’m currently learning Kotlin and Infrastructure (Terraform, Kubernetes)
-- 🤔 I’m looking for help with Kubernetes
 - 💬 Ask me about everything!
 I would be glad to help
 - 📫 How to reach me: asomethings@kakao.com
 - 😄 Pronouns: He | Him